CBD Oil for Endometriosis Pain: Does It Help?

 ECS modulation has been associated with therapeutic effects in several health conditions, including anxiety, insomnia, neurodegeneration, epilepsy, and chronic pain.

 The CB1 receptor can be found in pain circuits; it also participates in producing pain-killing and anti-inflammatory effects.
 Meanwhile, the effects of CB2 receptor activity are mostly expressed in the immune system.

 A 2017 study explained how THC and CBD act on these receptors.
-Their activity might be beneficial for women with endometriosis pain and other chronic pain conditions.
+Their activity might be beneficial for women with endometriosis pain or even when their menstruation stops and other chronic pain conditions.

 Several studies have implicated that CBD and other cannabis compounds can inhibit proinflammatory cytokines.

 One study published in Pain journal found CB1 receptors in the rodent uterus.
 The research team suggested that CB1 receptors are a potential target treatment to curb hyperalgesia (sensitivity to pain) in that area.

 The study also provided evidence that endocannabinoids and phytocannabinoids could be useful in alleviating endometriosis symptoms.

 There are several types of CBD to choose from; the three main types include full-spectrum CBD, broad-spectrum CBD, and CBD isolate.